Ask Experts Questions for FREE Help!

 Aug 28, 2012, 12:58 PM

-From the tee i will go up with pipe to be above the trap then elbow out of the house and elbow up then pipe up thru the roof adding a (roof flange?) to run the pipe approx. 6" above roofline.
+From the tee I will go up with pipe to be above the trap then elbow out of the house and elbow up then pipe up through the roof adding a (roof flange?) to run the pipe approx. 6" above roofline.
 Sounds good to me, Don't forget to slope the vent back from the roof 1/4" to the foot.
 Be careful not to allow any "bells" in the vent that could trap water.
 Maintain a constant slope.

 Yes, you may paint the pipe.
 Good luck, Tom